I want more say in my treatment

 - whether your treatment needs to change.

-An advance statement is a legal document that communicates what treatment you want if you want if you are placed on an order.
-Although the psychiatrist can override it, they must consider it when making decisions, and they must provide you with written reasons for why they didn’t follow your advance statement if you request.
+An advance statement of preferences is a legal document that communicates what treatment you want if you want if you are placed on an order.
+Although the psychiatrist can override it, they must consider it when making decisions, and they must provide you with written reasons for why they didn’t follow your advance statement of preferences if you request.

 You can request a meeting to discuss your treatment concerns.
 In that meeting you can ask for more information or make a request for changes to your treatment.